X

 For example, I can:

-• . thank the recruiter for their time
+• .
+Express gratitude to the recruiter for their time.

-• . reaffirm my interest in the position and the company
+• .
+Reiterate my strong interest in the position and the organization.

 A simple, clear, and sincere conclusion leaves a lasting impression.

-💡 A strong closing statement reinforces the impression you made during the interview.
+💡 A strong conclusion reinforces the impression made during the interview.

 What mistakes should you avoid during a work-study interview?